thinkinglabs/thinkinglabs.github.io/_drafts/why-do-teams-think-trunk-based-development-does-not-work.md

 Finally, ["*Yes, but compliance.*"]({% post_url 2022-02-22-on-the-evilness-of-feature-branching-but-compliance %}).
 Everything has to be reviewed and approved; hence, we need branches.
 The killer argument to grind teams to a definitive halt.
 This is quality theatre.
 [Research](https://app.thestorygraph.com/books/0baa7f2a-3f3f-4752-9d81-0434117d0648) is clear about this: process gates drive down quality.
 The precise thing we put in place to supposedly improve quality, or prevent malicious code, does the exact opposite.
 We do not question the regulatory need to have reviews.
 They can simply be realised in a more efficient way with pairing, teaming or [non-blocking reviews]({% post_url 2023-05-02-non-blocking-continuous-code-reviews-a-case-study %}).

 “*Show me a toy repo with this approach and guardrails.*”.
 The knockout argument.
 We outright cannot because of intellectual property and non-disclosure agreements.
-Moreover, a "toy repo" would event not be representative.
+Moreover, a "toy repo" would not even be representative.
 Teams need to experience this on real, complex systems.
 This is not a theoretical approach.
 We lived it on elaborate systems.

 Lastly, "*We already do scaled trunk-based development.*" ... with a six-engineer team as documented in [Trunk Based Development: Styles and Trade-offs](https://trunkbaseddevelopment.com/styles/#short-lived-feature-branches), joyfully bypassing the first paragraph about [Committing Straight to the Trunk](https://trunkbaseddevelopment.com/styles/#committing-straight-to-the-trunk).
 Generally, "scaled trunk-based development" with a team of six is just an embellishment for plain [GitHub Flow](https://githubflow.github.io/) with too long-living branches.
 True, [trunk-based-development.com](https://trunk-based-development.com) mentions the scaled version, but using short-lived branches and starting from 100 engineers.
 How many teams have 100 engineers working on a single branch?
 Right!
 A team of six does not need scaling.
 It needs skills.